SSO (Single Sign-On) is a service that allows users to log in to different platforms using a single set of credentials.

 If you have another IDP, then you can refer to your IDP documentation and go to our setup page.

-2. Click on Site Builder → Sign in/up and select SAML.
+1. In your LearnWorlds school go to Site Builder → Sign in/up and select SAML.

 4. Once you set up this information on your IDP and create the authentication application, you will need to update your school’s setup with the necessary information from your IDP:

 a.
-IDP Identifier (Entity ID) this is the given IDP id for the created application.
+IDP Identifier (Entity ID): this is the given IDP id for the created application.

 b.
 Sign-on URL: this is the URL that the school will call to authenticate the user via the IDP.